The Higman operations and embeddings of recursive groups: Introduction

-The tedious part of \cite{Higman Subgroups in fP groups} is to show that $\B$ is recursively enumerable if and only if $\B$ can be constructed by some series of special operators \eqref{EQ Higman operations}.
-And parallel to application of each of those operations a respective \textit{benign subgroup} is being constructed in the free group $F_3=\langle a,b,c\rangle$ of rank three (see \ref{SU Benign subgroups}).
-As this process ends up on construction of $\B$, the respective benign subgroup $A_\B$ is obtained in the group $F_3$.
+The tedious part of \cite{Higman Subgroups in fP groups} is to show that $\B$ is recursively enumerable if and only if $\B$ can be constructed by some chain of special operators \eqref{EQ Higman operations}.
+And parallel to application of those operations a respective \textit{benign subgroup} is being constructed in the free group $F_3=\langle a,b,c\rangle$ of rank three (see \ref{SU Benign subgroups}).
+As this process ends up on construction of $\B$, the respective benign subgroup $A_\B$ is obtained inside $F_3$.

-In the final short step the benign subgroup $A_\B$ is used to get another benign subgroup in the free group $F_2=\langle b,c\rangle$ of rank two, and then to use it to embed $T$ (and also $G$) into a finitely presented group via the ``The Higman Rope Trick'' (see p.
-219 in \cite{Lyndon Schupp} and \cite{Higman rope trick}).
+In the final short step the benign subgroup $A_\B$ is used to get another benign subgroup in the free group $F_2=\langle b,c\rangle$ of rank two.
+Then that new subgroup is used to embed the group $T$ (and hence also $G$) into a finitely presented group via the ``The Higman Rope Trick'' (see p.
+219 in \cite{Lyndon Schupp}, and \cite{Higman rope trick}).